tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-lesson-1.md

 - **AWS Responsibilities**: Security of the cloud infrastructure, including hardware, software, networking, and facilities.
 - **Customer Responsibilities**: Security in the cloud, including data encryption, identity and access management, and application security.

-Understanding this model is crucial for ensuring compliance and security in your AWS environment.
+Understanding this model is important for ensuring compliance and security in your AWS environment.

 ---